nongmelt/nongmelt.github.io/_pages/about.md

 Hello, and welcome!
 I am a recent graduate with a Master's degree in Robotics from [University of Bristol](https://www.bristol.ac.uk) and [University of the West of England](https://www.uwe.ac.uk/).
 During my studies, I worked at [Aerial Robotics Group](https://aerialroboticsgroup.github.io/) and [Bristol Robotics Laboratory](https://www.bristolroboticslab.com/), under the supervision of [Dr. Bahadir Kocer](](https://www.uwe.ac.uk/)) and co-supervision of [Dr. Rui Wu](linkedin.com/in/wurui1991)

-My research focuses on mechanical design, modeling, control, and motion planning of aerial physical interaction with applications in aerial manipulation and navigation.
-My goal is to make aerial robotics go beyond being just *flying eyes* into fully functional *flying hands*

-> **I am currently seeking a PhD position**
+> **I am currently seeking a PhD position in the field of aerial robotics, with particular research interests in: motion planning and flight control, morphological design, bio-inspired, aerial manipulators, and aerial physical interaction**

 <a id="project"></a>